SigmaHQ/sigmahq.github.io/docs/guide/about.md

 The Sigma rule format is flexible, easy to write, and applicable to any type of log file.
-The main purpose of this project is to provide a structured form in which detection engineers, security researchers or security analysts can describe their once developed detection methods and make them shareable with others.
+The main purpose of this project is to provide a structured form in which detection engineers, security researchers or security analysts can describe their own detection methods and make them shareable with others.

 ::: code-group